MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 2.2.1.
 What is a spectral index
 ````````````````````````````````
-A spectral index is a math expression applied to a multispectral image to highlight specific properties of different land covers, their state of alteration, amount or health. |br|
+A spectral index is a math expression applied to a multispectral image to highlight specific properties of different land covers, their state of alteration, amount or health.

 Spectral indices combine the reflectance information from multiple spectral bands into **ONE** numeric value.
-Thus, they turn satellite images *from a qualitative visual inspection tool into a quantitative numerical analysis.*
+Thus, they turn satellite images *from a qualitative visual inspection tool into a quantitative numerical analysis tool.* |br|
 :numref:`Tab1_SI` shows the most common mathematical formulas.

 .. _Tab1_SI: